prasadnarwadkar/ASPNETCorePostgreSQL/README.md

 - Separate view for each language.
 (In most cases the views are just copied from the invariant culture view).
 In some cases, you might want to give a little different UI to your users of a particular language.
 - Controller need not be changed.
 Same controller is shared by view of multiple languages.

+# Service Bus using RabbitMQ
+- Added two example APIs- One that does CRUD for an example entity and other receives messages from the first service via a RabbitMQ queue.
+No cross-API calls here.
+- Please change your RabbitMQ configuration in app settings in all the relevant API projects as per your environment.